Learn how to calculate the costs of refinancing your home loan.

 |$1,325||$100 cashback||Brings your total cost of refinancing to $1,225.|

 Review your life insurance policy

 If you're looking to refinance your current mortgage, it may be worth reviewing your current life insurance policy.
 Most insurance consultants will recommend you review your life insurance at least once each year to ensure your cover still measures up to your financial obligations.
 It could be worth reviewing your policy with an insurance consultant to see if there is a more suitable option available.

 Make a free enquiry with an insurance consultant to review your policy variable rate comparison rate Take advantage of this low rate special offer, plus flexible repayments, a redraw facility and the ability to split your loan.
 Pay no application or ongoing fees.

 UBank UHomeLoan Value Offer

 Take advantage of this low rate special offer, plus flexible repayments, a redraw facility and the ability to split your loan.
 Pay no application or ongoing fees.

 Compare these mortgages, find a better deal and switch

 Staying with your current lender

 The whole idea of refinancing your home loan is to ensure that you're getting the best deal available and the best value for your money.
-Keep mind that your existing should be your first port of call when you consider refinancing as you may be able to negotiate a better rate or fees.
+Keep in mind that your existing lender should be your first port of call when you consider refinancing, as you may be able to negotiate a better rate or fees.